jkingsman/whyami/README.md

 whyami
 ===

-The ontological counterpart to `whoami` - for all your existential command line needs.
+The ontological counterpart to `whoami` - for all your existential and ontological command line needs.

 Build and Install
 -----------------